-Euromonitor’s September 2014 study into the cafe and bar industry verified that specialist coffee shops were amongst some of the best performing within the entire food service market.
+Euromonitor’s September 2014 study into the cafe and bar industry verified that specialist coffee shops were amongst some of the best performing within the entire foodservice market.
 The report also concluded that specialist cafes have had the most significant growth story and, that consumers now see cafes as more of a social setting with the consumption of coffee actually decreasing.
-As a result, by entering the niche cafe sector you will be entering a stable market which looks set to increase in demand over the next few years.
+As a result, by entering the niche cafe sector you will be entering a stable market that looks set to increase in demand over the next few years.

-Niche cafes also benefit from the non competitiveness of the market.
+Niche cafes also benefit from the non-competitiveness of the market.
 Despite there being over 16,000 cafes and coffee shops in the country, niche cafes aren’t forced to compete on the same terms as traditional cafes – their quirkiness is what makes them appealing.
-After all there are certain cereal cafes across the UK charging over £3 for a bowl of cereal!
+After all, there are certain cereal cafes across the UK charging over £3 for a bowl of cereal!
 The diverse range of concepts and opportunities available for starting a niche cafe makes it an exciting business area to launch into.

 People are always engaged and interested in people doing something different from the norm.
 This really helps when putting your innovative cafe on the map and when looking to earn vital media attention for your business.